 Intervertebral discs (AKA: “shock-absorbers” of the spine) are the cartilage cushions located between the vertebrae (bones) of the spine.
 Discs can become inflamed, irritated, bulged, and even ruptured if the spine undergoes even the most trivial of traumas.
 The most common signs that a person might be suffering from a disc problem are numbness and tingling through their arms and legs, which are often accompanied by sharp, shooting pains.
 Discs that are bulging or pinching on a nerve that is exiting the spinal column can be a very serious condition directly linked to subluxations (spinal misalignment).
 Often diagnostic imaging in the form of x-rays and MRI’s are needed to properly diagnosis a disc problem condition.

-At Neck Pain, Back Pain, Headache Relief Center in Bonita Springs, our Spinal Decompression Therapy utilizes the VAX-D to reduce the pressure between the vertebrae of the spine, which is most likely causing the pain.
+At Neck Pain, Back Pain, Headache Relief Center in Fort Myers, our Spinal Decompression Therapy utilizes the VAX-D to reduce the pressure between the vertebrae of the spine, which is most likely causing the pain.

 If you are continually suffering from a herniated or bulging disc, there are steps that you can take, depending on your condition.
-Once the pain begins, your first priority should be to schedule an evaluation with a Bonita Springs doctor who understands and specializes in herniated discs.
-The number to call is (239) 309-7070.
-At Neck Pain, Back Pain, & Headache Relief Center in Bonita Springs, we treat many conditions, and there is no reason for your pain to continue after being treated regularly.
+Once the pain begins, your first priority should be to schedule an evaluation with a Fort Myers doctor who understands and specializes in herniated discs.
+The number to call is (239) 309-2020.
+At Neck Pain, Back Pain, & Headache Relief Center in Fort Myers, we treat many conditions, and there is no reason for your pain to continue after being treated regularly.
 Our non-invasive approach to pain relief and injury recovery has proved to have very successful results.